braathen/qlik-auth/README.txt

    listens on port 1337.
 This is the server and port you need to map in the virtual proxy configuration.

+ - On Windows the module will attempt to use the QlikClient certificate in the Windows Certificate Store.
+If no certificate is not found it will then look for client.pfx and finally client.pem/client_key.pem in the current path.

- - Export the client/server certificates from QMC and copy them to the same directory as your script.
+ - Export the client certificates including the private key from QMC and copy it to the same directory as your script.
 If it's necessary to provide a password, see the Advanced section below.

 ADVANCED USAGE